Education Research Current About VU Amsterdam NL

 Something went wrong with processing the request.

-This course focuses on the societal and political sides of energy transition, whilst taking into account the physical and technical limitations of the energy system, as well as the global boundaries in which we operate.
+This course focuses on the societal and political dimensions of the global energy transition.
+It takes into account the physical and technical limitations of the energy system, as well as the global environmental boundaries in which we operate.

-This course focuses on the societal and political sides of the energy transition, whilst taking into account the physical and technical limitations of the energy system, as well as the global boundaries in which we operate.
-It will give you a broad overview of the global energy transition’s needs, its challenges and solutions, and the trade-offs generated by different (policy) options.
-It will challenge you to critically assess your own preferred solutions – including their main advantages and disadvantages.
-The course will further introduce you to the leading theories, concepts, proposed solutions, and current governance efforts in the energy transition.
+This course focuses on the societal and political dimensions of the energy transition, while taking into account the physical and technical limitations of the energy system, as well as earth’s environmental boundaries.
+The course provides a comprehensive overview of the global energy transition’s needs, its challenges and solutions, and the trade-offs generated by different (policy) options.
+The course will introduce you to the leading theories, concepts, proposed solutions, and current governance efforts in the energy transition.
 You will study challenges and opportunities at a global level, as well as regional, national, and local approaches in the Netherlands and beyond.
+You will be challenged to critically assess and question your own preferred solutions.

 Continue reading below for more information